ShadowOne333/MaternalBound-Redux/README.md

 * Characters known by name now get their name displayed at the title of the text box
 * Dad no longer calls you after a while.
 You will no longer be interrupted by him
 * Every location of the game is now accessible through PSI Teleport
+* Some PSI animations had wrong tiles in them, those have been fixed
 * Fixed the Dusty Dunes teleport location not appearing
-* Some reworked enemy battle sprites
+* Reworked enemy battle sprites
 * Now using an equipabble item inside the Goods menu will equip said item, instead of giving the “is an item that can be equipped” message (Thanks, Chaz!)
 * Reworked Gas Station screen, so that all letters now letters use the same type of font, and also words are now evenly spaced out
 * Full localization/translation and revamp of the Debug menus found in the game: